yomole/TailGator/README.md

 - [Power Input Board](<PCB/TailGator Interconnect System/TGIS Main/Project Outputs for TGIS Main/TGIS.PDF>)
 - [USB to CAN Board](<PCB/TailGator Interconnect System/TGIS USB to CAN/TGIS USB to CAN/Project Outputs for TGIS USB to CAN/TGIS.PDF>)
 - [Breakout Board](<PCB/TailGator Interconnect System/TGIS Breakout/TGIS Breakout/Project Outputs for TGIS Breakout/TGIS.PDF>)
-PCB/TailGator Interconnect System/TGIS USB to CAN/TGIS USB to CAN/Project Outputs for TGIS USB to CAN/TGIS.PDF
 Handwritten [Development Notes](<Documents/Research/Backplane.pdf>) taken throughout the project are also available in PDF format.

 ## Libraries